Make Your Own Veggie Plate

 Carrot Ginger Veggie Dip

-This combination of carrots and Asian seasonings make a great dip for rice crackers and other veggies!
+This combination of carrots and Asian seasonings makes an excellent dip for rice crackers and other veggies!

 Peanut oil

 Preheat oven to 425 degrees.
-Toss sliced carrots on cookie sheet and roast about 15 minutes until they begin to caramelize.
+Toss sliced carrots on a cookie sheet and roast for about 15 minutes until they caramelize.
 Add the carrots to a food processor and add the other ingredients.
-Blend until spoon and serve!
+Blend until spooned, and serve!

-And last but not least try my tapas veggie tray!
+Last but not least, try my tapas veggie tray!
 Tapas are appetizers or snacks with a Spanish influence.

 Bring toasted bread topped with tomato and egg served with marinated carrots and roasted cauliflower!